fmplaza/woah-workshop.github.io/index.md

 ## Contact
-If you have any questions, please let us know at <a href="mailto:organizers@workshopononlineabuse.com">organizers@workshopononlineabuse.com</a>
+If you have any questions, please get in touch at <a href="mailto:organizers@workshopononlineabuse.com">organizers@workshopononlineabuse.com</a>